 *** Unchanged parts are omitted ***

-A UE can be provided by a LTM Cell Switch Command MAC CE in a PDSCH reception on the serving cell [11, TS 38.321] a TCI state ID and/or an UL TCI state ID indicating a CandidateTCI-State and/or CandidateTCI-UL-State from ltm-DL-OrJointTCI-StateToAddModList and/or ltm-UL-TCI-StateToAddModList [6, TS 38.214] for applicable receptions or transmissions on a candidate cell from the number of candidate cells.
+A UE can be provided by a LTM Cell Switch Command MAC CE in a PDSCH reception on the serving cell [11, TS 38.321] a TCI state ID and/or an UL TCI state ID indicating a CandidateTCI-State and/or CandidateTCI-UL-State from ltm-DL-OrJointTCI-StateToAddModList and/or ltm-UL-TCI-StateToAddModList [6, TS 38.214] and a timing advance command for applicable receptions or transmissions on a candidate cell from the number of candidate cells.
 The UE may assume that DM-RS antenna ports for PDCCH receptions and for PDSCH receptions are quasi co-located with the SS/PBCH block or the TRS in the TCI state with respect to quasi co-location 'typeA' and 'typeD' properties, when applicable.
 The UE does not expect to be indicated quasi co-location 'typeA' properties when a SS/PBCH block is configured as a source RS of the TCI state.
-The UE applies the CandidateTCI-State and/or CandidateTCI-UL-State, if indicated by the MAC CE, no later than TLTM-RRC-processing+TLTM-processing+Tfirst-RS+TRS-proc+3 msec after the last symbol of a PUCCH or PUSCH with HARQ-ACK information for the PDSCH providing the MAC CE, where TLTM-RRC-processing, TLTM-processing, Tfirst-RS, and TRS-proc are defined in [10, TS 38.133].
+The UE applies the CandidateTCI-State and/or CandidateTCI-UL-State, and the timing advance command, if indicated by the MAC CE, no later than TLTM-RRC-processing+TLTM-processing+Tfirst-RS+TRS-proc+3 msec after the last symbol of a PUCCH or PUSCH with HARQ-ACK information for the PDSCH providing the MAC CE, where TLTM-RRC-processing, TLTM-processing, Tfirst-RS, and TRS-proc are defined in [10, TS 38.133].
 For RACH-based LTM cell switch [19, TS 38.300], the UE applies the CandidateTCI-State for receptions on the candidate cell, and applies a spatial domain filter corresponding to the CandidateTCI-State or the CandidateTCI-UL-State for transmissions on the candidate cell, that are after the completion of the random access procedure associated with the PRACH transmission on the candidate cell and before a new TCI state is indicated for the candidate cell.
 For RACH-less LTM cell switch [19, TS 38.300], the UE applies the CandidateTCI-State for receptions on the candidate cell and applies a spatial domain filter corresponding to the CandidateTCI-State or the CandidateTCI-UL-State for transmissions on the candidate cell before a new TCI state is indicated for the candidate cell.

 *** Unchanged parts are omitted ***